henchiyb/web-fetch-cli/DESIGN.md

 I will make some aumption for clear the requirement of app

+- The input urls must have http or https prefix
 - "-metadata" must be the first argument and only show metadata of a url after it